Resiliency in Chaos: Digital Supply Chain Strategy

-Digital Supply Chains are Vulnerable
+Digital Supply Chains Are Vulnerable

-Considering the number of vendors that most companies rely on, these vulnerabilities can seem, frankly, chaotic.
-To help provide insight into the severity of these threats, electronic automation company, Synopsys conducted an audit in 2020 on risks around open-source components and found:
+To help provide insight into the severity of these threats, the electronic automation company Synopsys conducted an audit in 2020 on risks around open-source components and found:

 99% of codebases contain at least one open-source component